majidakbari/mail-service/readme.md

 # Email Service
+## Summary
-This is just a standalone micro service which provides REST HTTP endpoints for sending emails.
+This application is just a standalone micro service which provides REST HTTP endpoints for sending emails.

-This project includes five docker containers based on `php-apache`, `MySQL`, `Redis`, `PHPMyAdmin` and `Swagger` images.

-It is under development, So the source code is mounted from the host to the containers.
-On the production environment you should remove these volumes.

 ## Features Overview
 * Fully isolated and dockerized application